remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 Number of kept sequences was used to calculate the number and percentage of discarded sequences.
   - R1 files: on average 42% were discarded when running the UNedited script; dropped to 13.5% (9%-46%) once the edited/corrected script was used.
   - R2 files: on average 16% (8%-49%) were discarded once the edited/corrected script was used.
-  - see plots below (% discarded vs # total raw reads); most samples had <20% removed samples, which is considered 'good'.
+  - see plots below (% discarded vs # total raw reads); most samples had <20% removed samples, which is considered 'OK' ('higher than 20% is unusual').

 ![pct_removed_after_trim](https://user-images.githubusercontent.com/52291277/139146836-1ab68222-1b61-40cd-8346-6298cb1c1356.png)

+5) Resync trimmed sequences